kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 It attempts to answer:

 1. How can a typical Kyma installation with multiple messaging solutions look like?
-1. How Knative eventing objects can be mapped to Kyma eventing model?
+2. How can Knative eventing objects be mapped to the Kyma eventing model?
 1. What will be the flow for publish and consume?